 Locals are quick to remind folks that the Magic City has a lot more to offer than the much-heralded Miami clubs, but there’s a reason world travelers rank us among the top international pleasure scenes.
-Whether you’re looking to ball out of control or party on a budget, whether you’re looking for a super club or a night out at some fabulous Miami gay clubs, we’ve got after-hours under control.
-From South Beach to Wynwood, Little Havana to Downtown, every corner of Miami’s cultural hub keeps the fire burning till sunrise—and sometimes even later.
+Whether you’re looking to ball out of control or party on a budget, whether you’re looking for a super dance club or a night out at some fabulous gay club in Miami, we’ve got after-hours under control.
+From South Beach to Wynwood, Little Havana to downtown, every corner of Miami’s cultural hub keeps the fire burning till sunrise—and sometimes even later.

 RECOMMENDED: Full coverage of Miami nightlife

 An evening-turned-to-day on Club Space’s Terrace is a veritable rite of passage.
 Thanks to a 24-hour liquor license, partiers often dance through sunrise, exiting into sunset.
 The first floor keeps heavy with hard-hitting trap and bass artists of the highest caliber, but it’s the upstairs Terrace that gives this place its reputation.
 Up there, revelers watch the sunrise while dancing to marathon sets from some of the biggest names in house and techno music.